hoprnet/hoprnet/README.md

 In case a package you need to test is not included in our `package.json`, please feel free to update it as needed.

+#### Test-driven development

+To make sure we add the least amount of untested code to our codebase, whenever possible all code should come accompanied by a test.
+To do so, locate the `.spec` or equivalent test file for your code.
+If it does not exist, create it within the same file your code will live in.

+Afterwards, ensure you create a breaking test for your feature.
+For example, the [following commit][10] added a test to a non-existing feature.
+The immediate [commit][11] provided the actual feature for that given test.
+Repeat this process for all the code you add to our codebase.

+_(The code was pushed as an example, but ideally, you only push code that has working tests on your machine, as to avoid overusing our CI pipeline with known broken tests.)_

 ### Github Actions CI

 We run a fair amount of automation using Github Actions.
 To ease development